syncfusion-content/flutter-docs/Flutter/range-slider/right-to-left.md

 ![RTL support](images/right-to-left/right-to-left-support.png)

-N> This RTL support is not applicable for the vertical orientation of the range sliders.
+N> This RTL support is not applicable for the vertical orientation of the range slider.